Frequently Asked Questions (and the answers) for MFA applicants

 Can I enroll part-time?

 Our program is full-time.
 Full-time is 9+ credits per semester.
-Part-time students can enroll contingent upon available enrollment and studio space.
+Part-time students can enroll if class and studio space is available.

 Who are the faculty?